-a.
-Any division of a lot into two (2) or more lots, whether new streets, public facilities, or municipal utility extensions are involved or not.

-b.
-Any other land transaction which requires filing of a plat with the County Clerk.
-Note: Consolidation of lots for tax purposes as initiated by land owners and approved by the County Assessor shall be registered with the Zoning Officer.
+- a.
+Any division of a lot into two (2) or more lots, whether new roads, public facilities, or municipal utility extensions are involved or not. - b.
+Any other land transaction where these Land Subdivision Regulations or any other applicable law requires filing of a plat with the County Clerk.
+Note: a property owner shall file with the zoning officer a copy of an application to the Tompkins County Department of Assessment to consolidate lots for tax purposes.